jimmyfartua/hello-world2/README.md

 My favorite dinosaur is allosaur
 My cats names are JimmyJohn and Bruiser
 Git is hard for me to understand.
-UFC on fox is on tonight, i'm watching
+UFC on fox is on tonight, i'm watching.
+Francis Nganu just knocked out Andre Arlovski